datopian/playbook/communications/README.md

 * Call: voice or video
 * Chat (aka IM): text chat / instant messenger
 * Email: a conversation via email either one to one or in a group
-* Documment: written document such as Google Docs, HackMD etc
+* Document: written document such as Google Docs, HackMD etc
 * Issue tracker: combination of written text, checklists and comments e.g. gitlab or github issue tracker
-* In person
+* In person: face to face

+A big part of the foundation for great internal communication

 ## Information Flow and Capture